urbit/old-doc/reference/hoon/library/2eD.md

 ::
 ```

-Parsing composer: treat each subsequent rule as an optional suffix, using `raq` to
-compose or reject its result.
+Parsing composer: connects the edge `vex` with the subsequent rule `sab` as an optional suffix, using the gate `raq` to compose or reject its result.
+If there is no suffix, or if the suffix fails to be composed with the current result, the current result is produced.
+Used to map a group of rules to a specified output.

 `raq` is a [gate]().